jhuapl-boss/heaviside/docs/StepFunctionDSL.md

             State(s)

-The `transform` block contains the same `input`, `result`, and `output` modifiers are the simple states use.
+The `transform` block contains the same `input`, `result`, and `output` modifiers that the simple states use.

 Modifiers:
 * `input`: JsonPath selecting a value from the input object to be passed to the first state in each parallel branch (Default: `"$"`)